ideacrew/hra_calculator/installation.md

 In order to deploy to a Docker swarm, you have to provision one or more physical or virtual machines.
 To help us do that, we are going to leverage Docker Machine.
 It's a tool that lets you install Docker Engine on virtual hosts, and manage the hosts with docker-machine commands.
 You can use Machine to create Docker hosts on your local Mac or Windows box, on your company network, in your data center, or on cloud providers like Azure, AWS, or DigitalOcean.

 #### Provision an AWS Docker Instance
 Run the command below to create a Docker instance in AWS.
-It assumes you have an AWS Access Key ID and an AWS Secret Access Key.
+The various parameters associated with the AWS EC2 driver can be found [here](https://docs.docker.com/machine/drivers/aws/).
 ```
 docker-machine create --driver amazonec2 \
                       --amazonec2-access-key ********4321 \